 My Go-To Products

-When I feel a breakout coming on (or I've been particularly sweaty all day), I'll cleanse with Tata Harper's first-ever foaming face wash.
+When I feel a breakout coming on (or I've been neglectful when it comes to washing my makeup off), I'll cleanse with Tata Harper's first-ever foaming face wash.
 It's all-natural and features 17 ingredients, including foaming sugars to remove buildup from the skin, broccoli extract for eliminating toxins and impurities, and fennel to flush away dead skin cells and pollution.
-It feels super tingly (there's some ginger in there), and the "refreshed, clean" feeling lasts all day.
+It feels super tingly (there's some ginger in there), and that ever-elusive refreshed feeling lasts all day.

 Then, I move on to one of my all-time holy-grail items.
 Renée Rouleau Smoothing Triple Berry Peel ($87) is one of those products that genuinely works instantly and over time to produce fresh, clear, bright, and entirely unclogged skin.
 The fact that it's a professional-strength, at-home peel shouldn't scare you—in fact, it's great for sensitive skin.
 So here's the rundown: This powerful blend of antioxidant-rich berries with AHAs, BHAs, and enzymes works to clear blemishes and clogged pores, fade post-breakout marks, lift discoloration, and smooth surface texture.
 All in 10 minutes.